 The Board has adopted written rules of procedure and instructions on internal reporting for the Board that deal with:

 - Chairman of the Board

 Board meetings in 2020

-A total of 14 minuted Board meetings were held in 2019: seven ordinary meetings, one statutory meeting and six extraordinary meetings.
+A total of 11 minuted Board meetings were held in 2020: seven ordinary meetings, one statutory meeting and three extraordinary meetings.
 The CFO and the Board’s secretary participated in the Board meetings.
 A number of company employees also participated in some of the Board meetings to report on specific issues.
 The Board’s work is carried out in accordance with an annual plan.
 This may be adjusted, however, depending on the year’s events and projects.
 The majority of ordinary Board meetings are held in conjunction with the company’s reporting: the annual accounts were addressed in February; the Annual Report and issues related to the AGM in March; the interim accounts in May, July and October; strategy in June and the budget and business plan for the coming year in December.
 As a rule, governance documentation and instructions are adopted at the statutory Board meeting.
 At ordinary meetings the Board receives regular reports from its Committees and control functions.
-The matters addressed by the Board in 2019 included organisation, strategy, digitalisation, security and remuneration matters.
+The matters addressed by the Board in 2020 included organisation, strategy, cost savings programme, digitalisation, security and remuneration matters.
 The Board also held a meeting with the external auditors without the Executive Management Team in attendance.